sunbains/tidb-test-rig/examples/README.md

 - Demonstrates example-specific argument handling
 - Includes test rows configuration for isolation testing

+### 6. Logging Example (`logging_example.rs`)
+A demonstration of the logging facility, including log levels, file output, performance metrics, and error context.

+**Features:**
+- Shows how to use the logging macros and error context
+- Demonstrates logging to both console and file
+- Logs performance and memory usage metrics
+- Integrates with the state machine and CLI

 ## Building and Running Examples

 ### Using Cargo Directly